hannorein/rebound/docs/integrators.md

     - Integrating only the Kepler Step with BS.
     - Integrating the entire system with IAS15.

-    Check [Lu, Hernandez & Rein 2024]() for details on what these kernel methods are.
+    Check [Lu, Hernandez & Rein 2024]() for details on what these pericenter switching modes entail.
     The syntax to use them is

     === "C"